Fire Code Compliance & Requirements in MassachusettsMarch 29, 2022 9:57 am

-- Replace batteries regularly: Replace batteries in smoke detectors at least once every year.
+- Replace batteries regularly: Replace batteries in smoke detectors at least once yearly.
 Refer to the instructions from the manufacturer for more specific maintenance details.

-- Ensure smoke can reach detectors in stairways: Smoke detectors in stairways should be located in a way that ceilings and walls will not prevent smoke from reaching the detectors.
+- Ensure smoke can reach detectors in stairways: Smoke detectors in stairways should be located so that ceilings and walls will not prevent smoke from reaching the detectors.

 Follow these guidelines to ensure that your smoke detectors function as effectively as possible in your commercial building.

 A building’s type of occupancy is determined legally by local code officials.
 Building codes for fire alarm systems vary by state, and they may also vary by county.
 Several building types can fall under the classification of business.
-Many commercial buildings are treated the same under code requirements with the largest differences in code depending on a building’s purpose and its potential hazards.
+Commercial buildings are treated the same under code requirements, with the largest differences in code depending on a building’s purpose and potential hazards.

 Building types fall into these categories: